AdobeDocs/commerce-cif-documentation/getting-started/02-new-cif-project.md

     $ cd acme-store/
     ```

-2. Run the following command to build and deploy the entire project to AEM:
+2. Run the following command to re-build and deploy the entire project to AEM:

     ```shell
     $ mvn clean install -PautoInstallAll